sevdeorscelik/Weather-App-React/README.md

 3. Showing the weather information of the city entered in the input

 4. Showing the weather forecast for 3 days from the current day.

+5. Changing background depending on the weather condition

 ---